Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

 On how Simulmatics opened a debate about the future of democracy

-On how Simulmatics, comprised entirely of white men, was trying to understand Black people and women
+On how Simulmatics, made up entirely of white men, was trying to understand Black people and women

 What really struck me was so much anguish around the disconnect between these men.
 They're white liberal men trying to understand the mind of other people — the minds in particular of Black voters.
 So it's white men trying to understand Black people.
 And then the consumers were mainly women.
 So they're trying to figure out how women think.
 And meanwhile, they all treat their wives like crap.
 It's this horrible kind of a very bad bargain of 1950s marriages.
 Some of these people had decent marriages, but the rest of them, almost all of them, ended up in divorce and quite acrimonious divorces.